Sonant AI Icon

 Frequently asked questions

-Is offshore BPO going away?
+Is offshore BPO going away in insurance?

 Can AI handle complex commercial servicing?

 Not yet at the maturity required for production.
+Routine commercial servicing automates well; bespoke account work still needs human judgment.

-What's the cost difference between AI and offshore BPO?
+What is the cost difference between AI and offshore BPO?

 For routine inbound work, AI runs $0.40–$1.20 per call versus $1.50–$3.50 for offshore live.